 If they have a boundary-less relationship with a family member, a “friend,” or an ex that at best, makes your stomach turn and at worst, has you questioning your value, their values and/or sexuality (and your reality)… know when to walk away and fold from this dynamic as soon as possible.
-Due to the lack of boundaries and subsequent triangulation, you will never be in a 2-way, mutual and connected relationship with this person.
-You will always be in a perpetual, jealousy-inducing, sanity-questioning 3-some.
+Due to the lack of boundaries and subsequent triangulation, you will never be in a two-way, mutual, and connected relationship with this person.
+You will always be in a perpetual, jealousy-inducing, sanity-questioning three-some.

 3. If they get off to making you jealous and “keeping you on your toes,” you will know when to walk away.

 Because you never feel like you have “all” of them, you are in a constant state of trying to get all of them and “win.”
 This unfairly de-pedestals you, obnoxiously pedestals them, and redefines your definition of passion and relationships as something that you have to be “good enough” to experience.
 No thanks.

 Know when to walk away here.
 Be very observant of how you (and others) get treated before this person gets whatever needs met, versus how they treat you after they get their needs met.

 Also, be very aware of how they treat everyone around you – animals, older adults, children, friends, co-workers, people who are helping them, serving them at a restaurant, etc. Especially those who can’t do anything for them.